pon4ik7/online-store-consultant/README.md

 Online store consulant.

 ## Description
-Our project provides the best solution to the pain point of online consultantations in the shops.
+Our project provides the best solution to the pain point of online consultations in the shops.
 Our team offers the chat-bot that acts as a professional, answers in a simple user-friendly language without complex terms, remembers the shop stock, recall the dialogue history, and even communicates in a way that is indistinguishable from a human.

 ### Background